janine9vn/Git-GitHub-Bootcamp/CONTRIBUTING.md

 Just replace Asterisk-... with the bracnch you made.

+Now find out that they don't work on this repo as main is protected and just end up using the button!

 Now you're ready to have free reign over the repo!

 Just remember to HAVE FUN!